Delta 8 THC Feeling: What Does It Feel Like?

 This is the most common range for people using delta 8 THC for anything other than improving focus, energy, and concentration.

 Moderate doses of delta 8 THC feel more like the conventional high from marijuana — but with an added layer of smoothness and clear-headedness.

-At this dose, users report delta 8 may induce euphoria feelings, spark bouts of creativity, and promote more frequent eureka moments.
+At this dose, users report delta 8 may induce positive feelings, spark bouts of creativity, and promote more frequent eureka moments.
 Sometimes this dosage creates what some call a “warm blanket” sensation.
-Pain signals around the body are dulled, the muscles relax, and blood vessels in the surface layers of the skin dilate — creating a feeling not dissimilar from having a warm blanket wrapped around your body.
+Signals around the body are dulled and blood vessels in the surface layers of the skin dilate — creating a feeling not dissimilar from having a warm blanket wrapped around your body.

 Of course, this is a bit of an exaggeration, but it does have a nice relaxing effect on the body.